UCD-pbio-rclub/Rclub-r4ds_Hajar.Amini/R-club-Apr-26/R-club-Apr-26.md

 #Each figure may have a strong negative relationships between displ and hwy.

 ###5.Read ?facet_wrap.
 What does nrow do?
 What does ncol do?
-#nrow represented num of rpws and ncol represented the number of columns in facet_warp.
+#nrow represented num of rows and ncol represented the number of columns in facet_warp.
 ###5.What other options control the layout of the individual panels?
 #threre are several options such as  labeller, as.table
 #Try as.table.
 If the default TRUE, the facets look like a table with highest values at the bottom-right.
 If FALSE, the facets look like a plot with the highest value at the top-right.
 #5.Why doesn’t facet_grid() have nrow and ncol variables?
-##it was faceted according to the levels of variables.
-The number of rows or columns were determined by the levels of the variable.
+#becuase it was faceted according to the levels of variables.

 ###6.When using facet_grid() you should usually put the variable with more unique levels in the columns.
 Why?
 ?facet_grid